Time in Program

 • to consider seriously and respond to advice and criticism;

-• to meet the requirements of the University, College of Graduate and Postdoctoral Studies, and program, including those about deadlines and dissertation style;
+• to meet the requirements of the University, College of Graduate and Postdoctoral Studies, and program, including those pertaining to deadlines and dissertation style;

 • to be scrupulous in acknowledging sources of assistance or information.